konmik/satellite/README.md

 because his network connection was too slow.
 Bugs that almost any application produce in such cases are numerous.

-Android docs are covering such problems very briefly, take a look at:
+Android docs are covering these problems very briefly, take a look at:
 [Processes and Threads - 4.
 Background process](http://developer.android.com/guide/components/processes-and-threads.html#Lifecycle)
 *"If an activity implements its lifecycle methods correctly, and saves its current state, killing its process will not have a visible effect on